Difficulty

 3,300m (10,827ft)

-You walk through forest, terraced fields, and small communities that rely on farming and local lodges.
-Mohare Danda is the high point of the trek in altitude terms and gives you a broad ridge to look at Dhaulagiri, Annapurna South, Machhapuchhre, and other peaks.
-Poon Hill offers another strong sunrise viewpoint.
-Ghorepani and Ghandruk add cultural stops, simple food, and comfortable overnight stays.
+Mohare Danda is the highest point of the route at around 3,300m, offering a broad ridge view of Dhaulagiri, Annapurna South, and Machhapuchhre.
+Poon Hill adds another strong sunrise viewpoint, while Ghorepani and Ghandruk bring cultural depth, simple food, and comfortable overnight stays.

 You arrive in Kathmandu.
 The time of your flight arrival determines your activities which include rest time and equipment collection and meeting with your guide.
 Your stay will be at a hotel located in Kathmandu.